Classification of metric fibrations: Introduction

 \subsubsection{Acknowledgements}

-The author is grateful to Luigi Caputi for fruitful and helpful comments and feedbacks on the first draft of the paper.
-He also would like to thank Masahiko Yoshinaga for valuable discussions and comments.
+The author is grateful to Luigi Caputi and Emily Roff for fruitful and helpful comments and feedback on the first draft of the paper.
+In particular, Emily pointed out that the earlier version of the definition of metric groups is incorrect.
+She also checked author's poor English and gave many very helpful advice.
+The author also would like to thank Masahiko Yoshinaga and Shun Wakatsuki for valuable discussions and comments.
+Finally, he expresses his deep appreciation to anonymous referees and the editor for their careful reading and important suggestions.